Troubleshooting Slow Elasticsearch Queries: Identification and Resolution Steps

 • script queries: Running scripts on every document for filtering or scoring is extremely expensive.

-• Deep pagination: Using from and size for from values in the tens or hundreds of thousands.
+• Deep pagination: Using from and size with very large offsets.

 • Too many should clauses: Boolean queries with hundreds or thousands of should clauses can become very slow.